 - How much water to stockpile for disaster preparedness

 - Storing water in milk jugs

-Emergency food should consists of foods which are non-perishable, well-sealed so they won’t be damaged by flood water or debris, and require little or no cooking.
+Emergency food should consist of foods that are non-perishable and well-sealed so they won’t be damaged by floodwater or debris, and require little or no cooking.
 Consider that you may also need emergency food for evacuation.

 - List of emergency foods to stockpile

 - How to store food

 Human Waste and Hygiene

 Natural disasters almost always result in disease outbreaks due to hygiene threats such as sewage in floodwater.